 Saturday is the National Day of Action.
 With Hurricane Florence on the East Coast and an active hurricane season in both the Atlantic and Pacific this year, use this day to learn what to do after a storm passes.
 At the very least, on this National Day of Action, answer these Ten Questions About Your Homeowners Insurance to make sure you are adequately covered.

 1. Document damage before cleanup.
 Make sure that you are documenting damage by taking photos.
 Include the make, model, and the serial number of damaged electronic items.
 These will be valuable to you when you file an insurance claim.

 2. File a claim ASAP.
-Making an insurance claim is often time sensitive, don't put it off.
+Making an insurance claim is often time-sensitive, don't put it off.
 Otherwise, you risk not being able to use insurance to replace items and restore your home.
-Look at this infographic from FEMA about how to file a flood insurance claim and this page from the Insurance Information Institute on filing a homeowners insurance claim.
+Here is help from the Insurance Information Institute on filing a homeowners insurance claim.
 You can learn more about insurance on our website.